National Pigeon Service: Pigeon NURP 40 TW 194

 The form indicates that two copies of the message were sent.
 Additional notations, in a colour different from the code groups and signature, are "NURP 40 TW 194" and "NURP 37 OK(or DK) 76."
 These identify the specific birds used.
 NURP stands for "National Union of Racing Pigeons."
 The pigeon whose remains were found is apparently 40 TW 194.
 40 and 37 refer to the year the pigeons were hatched.
 The code DK and TW are believed to refer to Dorking and Twickenham.

 Wide press coverage was given to a solution proposed by Gord Young of Canada, based on a World War I coding book.
 It explains 7 of the 26 unique code groups as ad hoc acronyms, such as "FNFJW - Final Note [ confirming ] Found Jerry's Whereabouts" — the usual reading of the group is "FNFJU", while the hand has a very square U, the W is quite distinct.
 However, Michael Smith, a former British army intelligence operator and advisor to Bletchley Park, dismissed Young's purported decryption as "nonsense", explaining "a World War One code … wouldn’t have been used because it would have been well known to the Germans and insecure."
 The Government Communications Headquarters (GCHQ) has stated "without access to the original code books, details of any additional encryption, or any context around the message, it will be impossible to decode.
 Similarly it means that any proposed solutions sent to GCHQ will, without such material, be impossible to prove correct."

-Suggestions that the code was based on a one-time pad seem unlikely as the first and last groups are identical, probably a message start and end block.
+Some sources have suggested the code was a one-time pad.